 Restaurants & food experiences at the Four Seasons Bora Bora

 You’ll never go hungry at the Four Seasons Resort Bora, The resort has 4 restaurants available to guests, ranging from casual to fine dining.
+The resort is not really all inclusive so, unless you purchased a meal plan all F&B expenses will be charged.
 The restaurants are:

 Arii Moana (Mediterranean cuisine)